InstaWP/wordpress-string-locator/docs/readme.txt

 == Changelog ==

 = 2.5.0 =
+* Fixed a bug where content would have slashes stripped unexpectedly.
-* Improved table spacing on search results
+* Improved table spacing on search results.
-* Improved loopback checks to also check admin access
+* Improved loopback checks to also check admin access.
+* Hardened the search iterator so users can't accidentally perform unexpected directory traversal.
+* Introduced actions and filters in various places to enable extenders, and future enhancements.
-* Moved all ajax requests to dedicated REST endpoints
+* Moved all ajax requests to dedicated REST endpoints.
-* Refactored file structure
+* Refactored file structure.

 = Older entries =
 See changelog.txt for the version history